Simulation Distillation: Pretraining World Models in Simulation for Rapid Real-World Adaptation: Related Work

-\textbf{Generative World Models for Robotics.} Recent work trains large world models on internet-scale video to learn broad physical priors for robotics \cite{yang2023learning, bruce2024genie, parkerholder2024genie2}, sometimes augmented with simulation data \cite{yang2023learning}.
-Translating video predictions into executable robot actions typically requires expert demonstrations, either by planning in video space and using inverse models to recover actions \cite{xie2025latent, jang2025dreamgen}, or by combining video prediction with behavior cloning \cite{zhu2025unified, li2025unified, cheang2024gr}.
-While effective for reproducing demonstrated behaviors, these approaches remain fundamentally constrained by the real-world action distribution.
-In contrast, \Method\ learns world models directly over a wide range low-level robot actions, enabling it to directly improve behaviors beyond the real-world data.
+\textbf{Generative World Models for Robotics.} Recent work trains large video models on internet-scale data to learn broad physical priors for robotics \cite{yang2023learning, bruce2024genie, parkerholder2024genie2}, sometimes augmented with simulation data \cite{yang2023learning}.
+Translating these predictions into executable robot actions typically requires expert demonstrations, either by planning in video space and using inverse models to recover actions \cite{xie2025latent, jang2025dreamgen}, or by combining video prediction with behavior cloning \cite{zhu2025unified, li2025unified, cheang2024gr}.
+While effective for reproducing demonstrated behaviors, these methods are typically trained on narrow, expert-like action distributions and remain constrained by the real world data.
+In contrast, \Method\ does not predict pixels and learns a task-oriented latent world model with reward and value heads over a broad distribution of low-level robot actions generated in simulation, enabling planning to improve beyond the real-world data.